benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 ## Machine Learning and Statistics

 **EN.553.741: Machine Learning II** - Johns Hopkins University (Spring 2022) <br>
-This course is the second part of a two-semester sequence that focuses on theoretical and practical aspects of statistical learning.
-The course will have two distinct parts.
-The first one will discuss some fundamentals of statistical learning theory, including some concentration inequality, generalization bounds and VC dimension.
-The second one will introduce problems and algorithms for unsupervised data analysis, including dimension reduction, manifold learning and clustering.
+Statistical learning theory, including some concentration inequality, generalization bounds and VC dimension.
+Problems and algorithms for unsupervised data analysis, including dimension reduction, manifold learning and clustering.

 **EN.553.739: Statistical Pattern Recognition Theory and Methods** - Johns Hopkins University (Spring 2022) <br>
 Topics in the theory, methods, and applications of machine learning from an explicitly statistical perspective.

 **EN.553.740: Machine Learning I** - Johns Hopkins University (Fall 2021) <br>
-This course is the first part of a two-semester sequence that focuses on theoretical and practical aspects of statistical learning.
-After introducing background material on inner-product spaces, reproducing kernels and on optimization, the course discusses fundamental concepts of machine learning (such as generalization error, Bayes estimators and the bias vs. variance dilemma) and studies a collection of learning algorithms for classification and regression.
-The topics that are discussed include linear and kernel regression, support vector machines, lasso, logistic regression, decision trees and neural networks.
+Fundamental concepts of machine learning (such as generalization error, Bayes estimators and the bias vs. variance dilemma).
+Studies a collection of learning algorithms for classification and regression.
+Linear and kernel regression, support vector machines, lasso, logistic regression, decision trees and neural networks.
+Includes background material on inner-product spaces, reproducing kernels and on optimization.

 **EN.553.730: Statistical Theory** - Johns Hopkins University (Fall 2021) <br>
-The fundamentals of mathematical statistics will be covered.
-Topics include: distribution theory for statistics of normal samples, exponential statistical models, the sufficiency principle, least squares estimation, maximum likelihood estimation, uniform minimum variance unbiased estimation, hypothesis testing, the Neyman-Pearson lemma, likelihood ratio procedures, the general linear model, the Gauss-Markov theorem, simultaneous inference, decision theory, Bayes and minimax procedures, chi-square methods, goodness-of-fit tests, and nonparametric and robust methods.
+Distribution theory for statistics of normal samples, exponential statistical models, the sufficiency principle, least squares estimation, maximum likelihood estimation, uniform minimum variance unbiased estimation, hypothesis testing, the Neyman-Pearson lemma, likelihood ratio procedures, the general linear model, the Gauss-Markov theorem, simultaneous inference, decision theory, Bayes and minimax procedures, chi-square methods, goodness-of-fit tests, and nonparametric and robust methods.

 **ISE 365: Applied Data Mining** - Lehigh University (Spring 2021) <br>
 Introduction to the data mining process including business problem understanding, data understanding and preparation, modeling and evaluation, and model deployment.
 Emphasis on hands-on data preparation and modeling using techniques from statistics, artificial intelligence, such as regression, decision trees, neural networks, and clustering.
 A number of application areas are explored.